tau27/ss14-wl/NDA.md

 Any breach of this Agreement by the Receiving Party may result in irreparable harm to the Disclosing Party, and the Disclosing Party may seek injunctive relief or any other remedies available by law, including damages and legal fees.

 ### 8. Governing Law
-This Agreement shall be governed by and construed in accordance with the laws of [Jurisdiction].
-Any disputes arising out of or relating to this Agreement shall be resolved in the courts of [Jurisdiction].
+This Agreement shall be governed by and construed in accordance with the laws of Russian Federation.
+Any disputes arising out of or relating to this Agreement shall be resolved in the courts of Russian Federation.

 ### 9. Entire Agreement
 This Agreement constitutes the entire understanding between the parties with respect to the subject matter hereof and supersedes all prior discussions, agreements, or understandings of any kind.